-11 Wild Animal Species You Never Knew Were Endangered
+14 Wild Animal Species You Never Knew Were Endangered

-There are two species of orangutans: Bornean, ones that prefer the ground over the trees, and Sumatran, which have longer facial hair and develop closer bonds with each other.
+There are three species of orangutans: Bornean, ones that prefer the ground over the trees; Sumatran, which have longer facial hair and develop closer bonds with each other; and Tapanuli, which inhabit only a single forest in Sumatra.
 A century ago, their global population was more than 230,000.
-Now there are about 104,700 Bornean (endangered status), 7,500 Sumatran (critically endangered status), and only 800 Tapanuli orangutans left.
-But there is still hope because these 12 endangered baby animals are making a comeback in the world!
+Now there are about 104,700 Bornean (critically endangered status), 7,500 Sumatran (critically endangered status), and only 800 Tapanuli orangutans left.
+But there is still hope because these 16 incredible animals came back from the brink of extinction!

-Galápagos Sea lions
+Galápagos sea lions